10 Best Men’s Gear Blogs

 It may seem counter-intuitive for us to be sharing other men’s gear blogs, but gear is important to us.
-Our love for gear is the sole reason behind why we started Man of Many.
+Our love for gear is the sole reason why we started Man of Many.
 A site to celebrate products for men with a myriad of tastes and a preference for all things quality.
 That said, we don’t want you, our readers, to miss out on all the other cool shit out there.
 So we’re letting you know what’s in our personal feeds, flip boards, feedly and email inboxes.
 What we read on a daily basis and sites we can personally recommend are worth at least a visit.
-Each of these web magazines for guys has its pros and its cons in their own special way but we still love them all the same.
+Each of these web magazines for guys has its pros and its cons in its own special way but we still love them all the same.
 So without further ado (yes, that’s spelt correctly.
-I checked.), here are the 11 best men’s gear blogs you should be following right now.
+I checked.), here are the best men’s gear blogs you should be following right now.

 The nerdy indie kids.
 HiConsumption does a great job of tracking down latest gear across a whole raft of interests.
 Similar to others, they cover the typical gadgets, fashion, vehicles and design but what we love about them most is their penchant for geeky products and gadgets.
 Think Lego, Star Wars, Marvel or DC Comics.
 And it’s neither lame nor cringe-worthy.
 They pull off this coverage with a touch of swagger, bringing class to the much-loved classics.
 They’ve also started doing some longer-form run downs and best-of’s which we’re loving.

 Founded: May 1, 2012